katcipis/katcipis.github.io/_drafts/restless-restfull.md

-you usually don't have this problem since each interface has its own set of operations that is documented, there is less restrictions (also more space to inconsistencies in naming and other things, tradeoffs, no free lunch, etc).
+you usually don't have this problem since each interface has its own set of operations that is documented, there is less restrictions (also more space to inconsistencies in naming and other things, trade-offs, no free lunch, etc).

 So REST and its more known implementation on top of HTTP has a fixed set of methods with a specific semantic for each one.